J.D. Davis Player Props: Giants vs. Cardinals

 J.D.
 Davis At The Plate

-- Davis is hitting .292 with two doubles, four home runs and three walks.
+- Davis leads San Francisco in total hits (21) this season while batting .304 with seven extra-base hits.

-- Among the qualified hitters, he ranks 39th in batting average, while his on-base percentage ranks 86th and he is 36th in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 27th, his on-base percentage ranks 72nd, and he is 19th in the league in slugging.

-- Looking at the 19 games he has played this year, he's hit a long ball in four of them (21.1%), and in 5.6% of his trips to the dish.
+- He has gone deep in 25.0% of his games this season, and 6.7% of his chances at the plate.

-- Davis has had an RBI in five games this year (26.3%), including three multi-RBI outings (15.8%).
-He has also driven home three or more of his team's runs in three contests.
+- Davis has an RBI in six of 20 games this year, with multiple RBI in four of them.
+He has also driven home three or more of his team's runs in four contests.

-- He has scored at least once six times this year (31.6%), including one multi-run game.
+- He has scored at least once seven times this season (35.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.